Winston-Salem State looks ahead after loss in NCAA Tournament

 The starting backcourt of Samage Teel and Isaac Parson are also expected back for their redshirt junior seasons.
 Parson will be fully recovered from wrist surgery after his fall in the Virginia Union semifinal win in Baltimore in the CIAA Tournament.

-“I'm pretty confident all those starters will be back but in this day in age with the (transfer) portal and all that you just have to wait until August to make sure,” Hill said.
+“I'm pretty confident all those starters will be back, but in this day and age with the (transfer) portal and all that you just have to wait until August to make sure,” Hill said.
 “I’m also confident we can retain our underclassmen so we are excited about the future.”

 The Rams will also lose Xavier Fennell and Jaylin Parker to exhausted eligibility.
 Both were part of two CIAA championships in the last three seasons.